open-rmf/rmf_visualization/README.md

 # rmf_schedule_visualizer

-This repository provides a visualization (using RViz2) of planned robot trajectories in the `rmf schedule database` along with a live rendering of robot locations if available.
-A custom RViz2 panel allows users to query different maps and look ahead into the schedule.
+A visualizer for robot trajectories in the `rmf schedule database` and live locations of robots, if available.
+Users may query trajectories in different maps and view the schedule at a future instance.

 ![](docs/media/visualizer.gif)